Instant Pot Broccoli Cheddar Soup

 - 1 cup whole milk

-- 2 1/2 cups shredded sharp cheddar cheese
+- 2 and 1/2 cups shredded sharp cheddar cheese

 - When finished, use the quick release function to vent steam.
 Puree the soup using an immersion blender, or transfer to a regular blender, puree, then return to the Instant Pot.
 (An immersion blender is so much easier here!)